 /installer.php and let it take care of the rest for you, if you want.

 If you don’t want to (or can’t for some reason) use the GUI installer, here’s what to do yourself:

 - Visit your System settings (/cp/settings/system) and set/confirm your basic site settings

-You’re probably done.
+You’re done.
 Now for some things to note, and a few additional steps for running above webroot and multilingual sites.

 About that License Key and Dev Mode

 If you don’t have a license key, that’s okay!
 You can use Statamic in developer mode for as long as you’d like in your local environment.
 Just be sure to purchase and add the key to your system config before you launch, otherwise you won’t be able to access your control panel.

 Out of the box, Statamic will only use relative URLs as a way to get things going smoothly.
 However if you want to use permalinks (full URLs that

 include your domain) you’ll need to adjust it in

 site/settings/system.yaml in the